Boost Your Domain Ranking: Blogging is Your Weapon22 min read

 Like anything in life, your DA score is susceptible to change – even if you currently have high domain authority.

-Where the DA is a consensus of various metrics and calculations there are and could be a variety of reasons for why your score goes up, down or continuously fluctuates.
+Where the DA is a consensus of various metrics and calculations there could be a variety of reasons why your score goes up, down, or continuously fluctuates.

 Moz, specifically, put together a list of possible factors that could impact your score:

 - The DA calculator hasn’t picked up your link profile growth.

 - Links you may have earned do not contribute to Google’s ranking.

 - Your website’s authority score is on the ‘lower end of the scaling spectrum’, meaning it is more likely to be impacted by scaling fluctuation.

 - Higher authority websites gained link growth, which in turn directly impacts the scaling process.

 - The DA calculator crawled even more or even less of your domain’s linking pages than previously.

 Even if you vastly improve your site’s SEO, link quality, and overall quality of content, your authority score may not always reflect this.
 This is also, sometimes, due to the recent updates to the metrics and its “fashion”.